From Observations to Parameters: Detecting Changepoint in Nonlinear Dynamics with Simulation-based Inference: Related Work

 \subsection{From Observations to Parameters: The Role of Representation Learning}

-A critical precursor to analyzing complex time series is often the task of learning an informative, low-dimensional representation from high-dimensional raw observations.
+A critical prerequisite for analyzing complex time series is extracting informative, low-dimensional representations from high-dimensional observations.
 The quality of this learned representation can significantly impact the performance of any downstream task, whether it is prediction, classification, or, in our case, changepoint detection.
 This "observation-to-parameter" or "observation-to-representation" paradigm is an active area of research.
-For example, in finance, sophisticated contrastive learning techniques are used to extract meaningful features from raw limit order book data to benchmark market dynamics \cite{Zhong2025Representation} or detect manipulation \cite{Lin2025Detecting}.
+For example, in finance, sophisticated contrastive learning techniques are used to extract meaningful features from raw limit order book data to benchmark market dynamics \cite{Zhong2025Representation,li2025simloblearningrepresentationslimited} or detect manipulation \cite{Lin2025Detecting}.
 Similarly, in biomedical applications, robust models of physiological signals like heart rate are built by learning to fuse representations from heterogeneous data sources \cite{Huang2025Learning}.
-These studies underscore a shared principle: transforming complex observations into a more interpretable latent space is a powerful step.
-Our work explicitly frames the system's physical parameter space as the target representation space for enhancing CPD.
+These studies underscore a shared principle: transforming complex observations into an interpretable latent space significantly enhances downstream performance.
+Our work explicitly targets the system's physical parameters as the optimal representation for CPD.